 You’ll get varying advice depending where you look.
 Ideally a good acoustic piano is the best instrument to start on but in reality not everyone has one nor the space to fit it in their home.

 Other benefits include the ability to wear headphones for practice, it comes with an attachable stand, the keyboard is lightweight and easy to move, and you can always buy additional items like a foot pedal, stool and x bar stand for the keyboard to sit on.
-Often music stores sell all of this as a bundle package and it really is worthwhile buying it all rather than buying as separates at a later date.
+Often music stores or on-line retailers sell all of this as a bundle package and it really is worthwhile buying it all rather than buying as separates at a later date.

 Again you can purchase all the accessories and I would highly recommend getting a good piano stool.
 The piano stool in the picture above doesn’t adjust but you can buy adjustable piano stools and they really are a good investment.